meltano/meltano/docs/src/plugins/extractors/zendesk.md

 - Name: `email`
 - [Environment variable](/docs/configuration.html#configuring-settings): `TAP_ZENDESK_EMAIL`

 This is the email you use to login to your Zendesk dashboard.
+For API Authentication, append `/token` to the email address.

+For example, if your email is `user@example.com`, then the email in the config should be `user@example.com/token`.

 Not necessary when using OAuth authentication and setting [Access Token](#access-token).